flhofer/dell_TB16_firmware/README.md

 The Power button seems to work only on Dell PCs, though.
 Maybe a script out there somewhere?

+> ![Note]
+> This procedure may also work for the peers Dell WD15, Dell TB15 (retired), and Dell TB18DC, as they share most of the components.
+In any case, I'm not responsible for any damages caused by these instructions.

 ## Firmware versions and status